-10.3 DEVELOPMENT OF AIRPORT INFRASTRUCTURE
+10.3 DEVELOPMENT OF AIRPORT INFRASTRUCTURE:

 - 1. The government is responsible for ensuring adequate world-class airport infrastructure capacity in accordance with demand, ensuring maximum utilization of available capacities and efficiently managing the airport infrastructure by increasing involvement of private sector. - 2.
-Greenfield airport are permitted by the government where: - (i) the existing airport is unable to meet the projected requirement of traffic, or - (ii) a new focal point of traffic emerges with sufficient viability; and - (iii) The new location is normally not within an aerial distance of 150 kilometers of an existing airport.

-3.OURISMETICONFAGENTEANSSINGT to development/ construction ATS provate sector of smal airstrips/ helipads/ heliports, which are smaller and cheaper to construct.
-Uttarakhand Onon University 477
+Greenfield airport is permitted by the government where: - (i) The existing airport is unable to meet the projected requirement of traffic, or - (ii) A new focal point of traffic emerges with sufficient viability; and - (iii) The new location is normally not within an aerial distance of 150 kilometers of an existing airport. - 3.
+Encouragement is given to development/ construction in private sector of small airstrips/ helipads/ heliports, which are smaller and cheaper to construct. - 4.
+Private sector participation: - (i) Private sector is encouraged to undertake - (a) Construction and operation of new airports/ airstrips/ helipads/ heliports including cargo complexes, express cargo terminals, cargo satellite cities and cargo handling facilities.

-- (i) Private sector is encouraged to undertake - (a) Construction and operation of new airports/ airstrips/ helipads/ heliports including cargo complexes, express cargo terminals, cargo satellite cities and cargo handling facilities. - (b) Upgradation and operation of existing airports/ airstrips/ helipads/ heliports, including cargo complexes, express cargo terminals, cargo satellite cities and cargo handling facilities. - (ii) Foreign equity participation is permitted up to 74% with automatic approval and 100% with special permission of government. - (iii) Private sector participation includes participation of state government, urban local bodies, private companies, individuals and joint ventures on Build-Own-Operate (BOO) basis or any other pattern of ownership facilities and management depending on the circumstances. - (iv) Restructuring of major airports is undertaken through long-term lease to private investors for efficient management, improvement of standards of services/ facilities and attracting private investment. - 5.
+- (b) Upgradation and operation of existing airports/ airstrips/ helipads/ heliports, including cargo complexes, express cargo terminals, cargo satellite cities and cargo handling facilities. - (ii) Foreign equity participation is permitted up to 74% with automatic approval and 100% with special permission of government. - (iii) Private sector participation includes participation of state government, urban local bodies, private companies, individuals and joint ventures on Build-Own-Operate (BOO) basis or any other pattern of ownership facilities and management depending on the circumstances. - (iv) Restructuring of major airports is undertaken through long-term lease to private investors for efficient management, improvement of standards of services/ facilities and attracting private investment. - 5.
 Civil Aviation Authorities license all airports/ airstrips/ helipads/ heliports used for scheduled air-transport services. - 6.
-All airports/ airstrips/ helipad operators follow ICAO guidelines for levying airport/ airstrips/ helipad charges based on cost recovery principle. - 7.
-Cargo Handling: - (i) Government is responsible for setting up infrastructure like satellite freight cities with multimodal transport, cargoterminals, cold storage centres, automatic storage and retrieval systems, mechanized transport of cargo, dedicated express cargo terminals with airside and city side openings, computerization and automation etc. - (ii) Government envisages development of efficient electronic data interchange systems to be linked amongst all stakeholders in the trade. - (iii) Private sector participation in cargo handling is encouraged. - (iv) It is proposed by government to have air cargo complexes and dedicated express cargo terminals (with airside and city-side openings) at all major airports.
+All airports/ airstrips/ helipad operators follow ICAO guidelines for levying airport/ airstrips/ helipad charges based on cost recovery principle.

+7. Cargo Handling:

+- (i) Government is responsible for setting up infrastructure like satellite freight cities with multi-modal transport, cargoterminals, cold storage centres, automatic storage and retrieval systems, mechanized transport of cargo, dedicated express cargo terminals with airside and city side openings, computerization and automation etc. - (ii) Government envisages development of efficient electronic data interchange systems to be linked amongst all stakeholders in the trade. - (iii) Private sector participation in cargo handling is encouraged. - (iv) It is proposed by government to have air cargo complexes and dedicated express cargo terminals (with airside and city-side openings) at all major airports.

-10.4 AIR-TRAFFIC CONTROL (ATC)
+10.4 AIR-TRAFFIC CONTROL (ATC):

 The ATC is marked by Government Officials at all airports.
 It promotes the safe orderly and fast movement of aircraft operating in the air or on an airport surface by providing rules, procedures, and information and advisory services to pilots.
 Safety is principally a matter of preventing collisions with other aircraft, obstructions, and the ground; assisting aircraft in avoiding hazardous weather, assuring that aircraft do not operate in airspace where operations are prohibited, and assisting aircraft in distress.
-Orderly and expeditious fl;ow assures the efficiency of aircraft in distress.
-Orderly and expeditious flow assures the

-To left the left of the Art and allocation of system resources to individual flights.
+Orderly and expeditious flow assures the efficiency of aircraft in distress.
+Orderly and expeditious flow assures the efficiency of aircraft operations along the routes selected by the operator.
+It is provided through the equitable allocation of system resources to individual flights.

 In the United States, air traffic control (ATC) is the product of the National Airspace System (NAS), comprising airspace, air navigation facilities and equipment, airports and landing areas, aeronautical charts, information, and publications, rules, regulations and procedures, technical information and personnel.

-Air Traffic Services
+Air Traffic Services: